markeberhart/vt-stacker/README.md

 > `run-http-dev` is a boolean (true/false) that tells vtstacker whether to launch a web preview of your map data when it has finished compiling.

-> `http-dev-dir` is the directory to serve to http://localhost:8000/index.html.
-You will want to have an `index.html` file here as well as all neccessary files.
+> `http-dev-dir` is the directory to serve to via HTTP.
+You will want to have an `index.html` file in this directory as well as all neccessary files.
 An example site (default) can be found here: `./examples/www`.

 `folder-options` is an object to define the directory locations where vtstacker should save the PBF vector tiles.